RobinEliseo/academic-kickstart/content/authors/admin/_index.md

 Robin graduated with a degree in Philosophy and Sociology from the University of Lille III, a Master in European public affairs and policies from Sciences Po Strasbourg and a Master of Arts in European interdisciplinary studies from the College of Europe.
 During those last two degrees, Robin wrote two master thesis on the European political parties.

 After a traineeship at the French National School of Administration (ÉNA) as a Research assistant in 2017, Robin now works for Kantar as a Research executive since February 2019.
-He is involved in the several project such as the European elections for the European Parliament or the Standard Eurobarometer for the European Commission.
+He is involved in several projects such as the European elections for the European Parliament or the Standard Eurobarometer for the European Commission.

-His current research interests include the European public opinion, the communication of the EU institutions and European politics.
+His current research interests include European public opinion, communication of the EU institutions and European politics.